 Cross via Jacini and further on via Gadio (pedestrian crossings with an audible warning device for the visually impaired).
 Continue along Viale Emilio Alemagna for about 300 meters until you reach Palazzo dell'Arte, home to Milano's Triennale.

 This is an international cultural institution where art, design, architecture, fashion and cinema exhibitions, conferences and events are organized.
-Once the visit to the exhibition spaces is over, a must-see is the installation called "The mysterious baths", created in 1973 by Giorgio De Chirico and located in the gardens at the back of the Palazzo dell'Arte.
+Once the visit to the exhibition venue is over, a must-see is the installation known as The Mysterious Baths, created in 1973 by Giorgio De Chirico and located in the gardens at the back of Palazzo dell'Arte.